 Secondary hyperhidrosis is excessive sweating caused by a medical condition.
 Heart diseases, pregnancies, strokes, anxiety, depression, obesity, menopause, Parkinson’s disease, lung disease, cancer, among others, commonly trigger excessive sweating.

-However, there are clear signs for this type of hyperhidrosis.
+However, there are clear signs of this type of hyperhidrosis.
 For instance, if you have started to sweat more than usual in the past few weeks, and you are not in your teens, nor early adulthood, you are likely having a problem with your health, in which case you should immediately contact your doctor.

 If you compare primary and secondary hyperhidrosis, you will see that there are clear signs to determine if you have one or the other.